abn-dev-01/java-consulting-abn-samples/README.md

 * WSSj4 and signing by Open certificate a request to a SEP

 ---
 Are you interested in something else?
-Do not hesiatete to write to TELEGRAM @abn_java
+Do not hesitate to write to TELEGRAM @abn_java